web-widget/web-widget/packages/helpers/docs/context.md

 # context

-This function allows getting the context of a route and is available both on the server and client sides.
+This function allows to get the context of a route.

 ## Examples